 The things given to "those that overcome" are stated as:

-That's a massive list of things, some of which are quite incredible rewards, others are clearly "basics" that anyone in Heaven must necessarily partake of.
+The above is a very large list, some of which are quite incredible rewards, others are clearly "basics" that anyone in Heaven must necessarily partake of.
 So, what does it mean to overcome, and who is an "overcomer"?

 Firstly, there is a sense in which every believer is an "overcomer", as we read: